-The following SPPD and SPCAO personnel are granted roles/permissions in Evidence.com (cloud storage for BWC video) as indicated upon hire, transfer, promotion or demotion.
+The following SPPD and SPCAO personnel are granted roles/permissions in Evidence.com (cloud storage for BWC video) as indicated upon hire, transfer, promotion, or demotion.
 All roles/permissions granted must have written permission from the Chief of Police or their designee.
-The corresponding HR Code (BWC Approval Letter) and Chief's approval are maintained by the SPPD HR Administrator.

-HR Code Evidence.com Role Role Defined by Assignment 01 Camera Assignment Access Personnel assigned to the Records Unit tasked with signing out spare BWCs 02 Officer Personnel with the rank of Police Officer

-03 SPCAO Personnel working as an attorney or paralegal assigned to SPCAO criminal prosecution 04 Officer Trainer (Canine) Personnel designated by the Canine Unit Commander as Canine Trainer 05 Training RRA Review Personnel designated by the Training Unit Commander as a member of the Training Unit RRA Review 06 Supervisor Role Personnel with the rank of Sergeant, Commander or Senior Commander NOT assigned to any of the following roles: ADMIN ROLE BWC REVIEW COMMITTEE ROLE INTERNAL AFFAIRS ROLE SUPERVISOR PLUS ROLE 07 Supervisor Plus Role Personnel with the rank of Officer, Sergeant, Commander or Senior Commander assigned to any of the following units: Gangs Homicide/Robbery Human Trafficking/Vice MN Crimes Against Children Narcotics Special Investigations Unit (S.I.U.)
-Safe Streets 08 BWC Review Committee Personnel, of any rank, assigned to the BWC Review Committee 09 VMU CCTV Personnel with the rank of Police Officer assigned to CCTV 10 VMU Technician Personnel assigned to the Video Management Unit (VMU) 11 Internal Affairs Personnel with the rank of Commander or Sergeant, assigned to the Internal Affairs Unit Office Assistant assigned to Internal Affairs 12 Chief Personnel with the rank of Chief of Police, Assistant Chief or Deputy Chief 13 Admin Personnel with the rank of Sergeant, assigned to the Technology Unit Personnel with the rank of Sergeant assigned to the Video Management Unit Designated OTC Personnel 14 Super Admin Personnel with the rank of Sergeant, assigned to the Video Management Unit Personnel with the rank of Commander, assigned to the Technology Unit
+Evidence.com Role Role Defined by Assignment Camera Assignment Access Personnel assigned to the Records Unit tasked with signing out spare BWCs Officer Personnel with the rank of Police Officer SPCAO Personnel working as an attorney or paralegal assigned to SPCAO criminal prosecution Officer Trainer (Canine) Personnel designated by the Canine Unit Commander as Canine Trainer Training RRA Review Personnel designated by the Training Unit Commander as a member of the Training Unit RRA Review Supervisor Role Personnel with the rank of Sergeant, Commander or Senior Commander NOT assigned to any of the following roles: • ADMIN ROLE • BWC REVIEW COMMITTEE ROLE • INTERNAL AFFAIRS ROLE • SUPERVISOR PLUS ROLE Supervisor Plus Role Personnel with the rank of Officer, Sergeant, Commander or Senior Commander assigned to any of the following units: BWC Review Committee Personnel, of any rank, assigned to the BWC Review Committee VMU CCTV Personnel with the rank of Police Officer assigned to CCTV VMU Technician Personnel assigned to the Video Management Unit (VMU) Internal Affairs Personnel with the rank of Commander or Sergeant, assigned to the Internal Affairs Unit Office Assistant assigned to Internal Affairs Chief Personnel with the rank of Chief of Police, Assistant Chief or Deputy Chief

+Admin Personnel with the rank of Sergeant, assigned to the Technology Unit Personnel with the rank of Sergeant assigned to the Video Management Unit Designated OTC Personnel Super Admin Personnel with the rank of Sergeant, assigned to the Video Management Unit Personnel with the rank of Commander, assigned to the Technology Unit

-Axon roles and permissions checklist which defines each role's access in the evidence.com program is maintained by the Sergeant of VMU.
+Axon roles and permissions checklist which defines each role's access in the evidence.com program is maintained by the sergeant of VMU.

-SECTION 36.
-Data Breach Policy and Procedures: Penalties (Minnesota State Statute 13.09) Misuse or improper access to BWC data is subject to penalties under Minnesota Statute section 13.09.
+SECTION 37.
+Data Breach Policy and Procedures: Penalties (Minnesota Statute 13.09)

+Misuse or improper access to BWC data is subject to penalties under Minnesota Statute 13.09.

-- (a) Any person who willfully violates the standards for unauthorized access to data or whose conduct constitutes the knowing unauthorized acquisition of nonpublic data, as defined in Section 13.055, subdivision 1, is guilty of a misdemeanor. - (b) Willful violation of Minnesota Statutes chapter 13, including any action subject to a criminal penalty under paragraph (a), by any public employee constitutes just cause for suspension without pay or dismissal of the public employee.
+- (a) Any person who willfully violates the standards for unauthorized access to data or whose conduct constitutes the knowing unauthorized acquisition of nonpublic data, as defined in Minnesota Statute 13.055, subdivision 1, is guilty of a misdemeanor. - (b) Willful violation of Minnesota Statutes Chapter 13, including any action subject to a criminal penalty under paragraph (a), by any public employee constitutes just cause for suspension without pay or dismissal of the public employee.
 See also General Orders 235.00 Data Practices and 236.00 Computer Security.

-If there is a breach in security of BWC data maintained by the department, notifications will be made to those affected by the breach and an investigation started by the Property Crimes Administrators and the City of Saint Paul Office of Technology (OTC) staff as provided under Minnesota Statute 13.055.
+If there is a breach in security of BWC data maintained by the department, notifications will be made to those affected by the breach and an investigation started by the department and the City of Saint Paul Office of Technology (OTC) staff as provided under Minnesota Statute 13.055.

-A government entity that collects, creates, receives, maintains or disseminates private or confidential data on individuals must disclose any breach of the security of the data following discovery or notification of the breach.
+A government entity that collects, creates, receives, maintains, or disseminates private or confidential data on individuals must disclose any breach of the security of the data following discovery or notification of the breach.
 We will investigate crimes that occur in our jurisdiction and within our authority.